GermanMoFo/Void-Web/README.md

 Void Web - A Python web application and Firebase cloud functions designed to create interfaces to the API from the web. https://github.com/GermanMoFo/Void-Web

-Void Scribe Unity - A Unity implementation of the Void Scribe Web API, desgined for use in games. https://github.com/GermanMoFo/Void-Scribe-Unity

 Void Scribe React - An iOS and Android implementation of the Void Scribe API, desgined to showcase the API's features. https://github.com/tonyfra/Frontend-VoidScribe